-External Dispute Resolution - Credit and Investment Ombudsman
+External Dispute Resolution - Australian Financial Complaints Authority

-A client may refer an unresolved complaint to the Credit and Investments Ombudsman (CIO).
-Angas Securities is a member of CIO – Membership No. 411743.
-For further details go to www.cio.org,au.
+A client may refer an unresolved complaint to the Australian Financial Complaints Authority (AFCA).
+Angas Securities is a member of AFCA – Membership No. 411743.
+For further details go to www.afca.org.au.

-In summary, CIO deals with client complaints by:-
+In summary, AFCA deals with client complaints by:-

 - providing consumers with a free, accessible alternative to legal proceedings for the resolution of their complaints against its members;